-'Stick to lighter, neutral colours to keep the space fresh and relaxed.
+'Stick to lighter, neutral colors to keep the space fresh and relaxed.
 Then incorporate earthy textures like linen and rustic wood finishes to add interest and give your eyes places to naturally land around the space.'

 What colors should I use for my coastal decor ideas?

-'When you are wanting to decorate your space in a coastal design, color is key,' says Zara O’Hare, Interior Design Consultant at Land of Rugs.
+'When you are wanting to decorate your space in a coastal design, color is key,' says Zara O’Hare, interior design consultant at Land of Rugs.